coldclimate/thesocietymanifesto/the-dog-food-manifesto.md

 ## Outbound communication through official channels

-Should MPs want to make and publish public statements these should be made through official channels, and not directly to a subset of newspapers, especially those who'd content it behind a paywall.
+Should MPs want to make and publish public statements these should be made through official channels, and not directly to a subset of newspapers, especially those who's content it behind a paywall.
 Fair and easy access should apply to all public communication.

 ## Quarterly drug testing